SteffRhes/poem_generator/README.md

 #### Dependencies & Third parties

-The scripts runs on python3, no other code dependencies exist to my knowledge.
+The scripts runs on vanilla python3, no other code dependencies exist to my knowledge.

 The word-to-phoneme dictionary is provided by the Carnegie Mellon University and is available here: http://www.speech.cs.cmu.edu/cgi-bin/cmudict